Utilities in JRButils for Micro Focus v27

 - Store trustee assignments for ZEN application objects with eDirectory.

-Changes the creation date for a NetWare volume.
-This may be useful to overcome a problem with Apple Macintosh machines which distinguish volumes by their creation dates and times.
-If two NetWare volumes have exact same creation dates and times, a Macintosh client cannot distinguish between them.
+Changes the creation date for a volume on a NetWare or OES Linux server.
+This program was written specifically to overcome an old problem with Apple Macintosh machines which distinguish volumes by their creation dates and times.
+If two volumes have exact same creation dates and times, a Macintosh client cannot distinguish between them.

 A GUI program which monitors the user’s free or used space and pops up a warning if these have reached a threshold value.
 It works with both volume and directory quotas, and can also monitor the usage and free space for an entire volume.
 It can be configured from the command line, or by right clicking on the icon in the system tray.
 The current quota, usage and free space can be displayed by moving the cursor over the system tray icon.

 Sparse identifies sparse files.
-These are files with ‘holes’ in them where no data exists, and so NetWare has not allocated disk blocks for these parts of the file.
+These are files with ‘holes’ in them where no data exists, and so the file system has not allocated disk blocks for these parts of the file.
 Many sparse files are created accidentally by misbehaving applications, and appear as large files when listed in explorer.
 However, they can have as little as one block of disk space allocated.
 These files can cause problems when copied, or backed up.
-If the program reading the sparse file reads it as an ordinary file, NetWare returns zero values for the missing data, and if the data is written to tape or disk, the new file will have all blocks allocated.
+If the program reading the sparse file reads it as an ordinary file, the file system returns zero values for the missing data, and if the data is written to tape or disk, the new file will have all blocks allocated.
 This can cause problems such as:

 - Copies failing because a directory quota or volume quota has been reached.